Biol551-CSUN/Group_5_Xaringan/README.md

 ![Xaringan logo](https://user-images.githubusercontent.com/163582/45438104-ea200600-b67b-11e8-80fa-d9f2a99a03b0.png)

 ## What is Xaringan
-- the "Xaringan" name was inspired by a sharingan from an anime called Naruto.
+- The "Xaringan" name was inspired by a sharingan from an anime called Naruto.
 - Xaringan is a program that allows the user to create slides

 ## Work members contributed